KC5VDJ/KC5VDJ/README.md

 P.S.
 To the "decent" people out there, sorry, but not sorry.
 Your tolerance brought this country here.

-To any DFL friends reading this: you know i warned you about them.
+To any DFL friends reading this: you know i warned you about them, and you can probably guess why they lured us to Texastan for the purpose.
+Yes, evidence.